concordant/c-crdtlib/README.md

 ### Build project

-Building is managed through the use of Gradle.
-Kotlin sources (code and tests) are compiled to JVM bytcode and to Javascript in the form of a Node.js package.
+The building is managed through the use of Gradle.
+Kotlin sources (code and tests) are compiled to JVM Bytecode and to Javascript in the form of a Node.js package.
 The command *gradle build* launches the following tasks:

-- compile code and tests to JVM bytecode;
+- compile code and tests to JVM Bytecode;
 - compile code and tests to Javascript (Node.js package);
-- run JVM tests suite;
+- run JVM test suite;
-- run Node.js tests suite in a server like manner.
+- run Node.js test suite in a server like manner.

 A report containing all tests result can be found in the file *build/reports/tests/allTests/index.html*.